|Activities:||Hiking, Toprope, Bouldering, Ice Climbing, Skiing|

 The fresh waters of Georgian Bay - Lake Huron, Ontario provide some of the finest beaches in North America.
 Beaches and several areas along Georgian Bay are having some of the cleanest and best quality water in the world.

-There are wilderness sites in the park along the Bruce Trail following the Escarpment at High Dump and Stormhaven.
+Backcountry Camping: There are wilderness sites in the park along the Bruce Trail following the Escarpment at High Dump and Stormhaven.
 The sites are accessible to backpackers along a rather rugged trail.
 There are 18 sites in total and you must pre-register to obtain one.
 Reservations will prevent you from being disappointed, so contact the park early.
 There is also a camping area on Flowerpot Island in Fathom Five National Marine Park located just off Tobermory.
-There are six campsites which are available only on a first come basis.
+There are six campsites that are available only on a first-come basis.
 Advanced kayakers can paddle to the sites after picking up permits.
 Bad weather may hold you down for days here, so be sure to bring extra supplies.

 History of the Bruce Peninsula National Park